 Selawik National Wildlife Refuge

-One of the main reasons the refuge was created was for the protection of the Western Arctic caribou herd, the largest herd in Alaska at 490,000 animals.
-The Western Arctic caribou migrate through the refuge on their way between calving and wintering grounds, traveling hundreds of miles annually.
-Other large mammals on the refuge include moose, which began using the refuge in the 1940s, and occasionally musk-oxen.
-Both black and grizzly bears are present due to the occurrence of both forest and tundra habitats, as are wolves, Arctic and red fox, lynx, wolverine, beaver and marten.
+One of the main reasons the refuge was created was for the protection of the Western Arctic caribou herd, the largest herd in Alaska at about 500,000 animals.
+The Western Arctic caribou migrate through the refuge on their way from calving to wintering grounds.
+Other large mammals on the refuge include moose, which began using the refuge in the 1940s, and occasionally muskoxen.
+Both black and grizzly bears are present, as are wolves, Arctic and red fox, lynx, wolverine, beaver, and marten.